marcusoftnet/ypkbksite/README.md

 * Use clinic data on the site

 ## Fix
+* Set safe output ({{ apa | safe }}) for all textarea fields for hospitals
+* Sorting of lain-lain texts in the admin UI
 * Set the app name of the site when doing Add to homescreen
 * Test that **doesn't** verify the database content.
 * Refactor lib (render and db) to one place
 * Change to hospital*s*Collection

 ## Doing (2)

+## Done
+* Add kantor information
 * Administration Lain-lain
 * Use lain-lain texts on the site

-## Done
 * Link directly to hospital/clinic/news doesnt work
 * Use hospital data on the site
 * Server images from Dropbox / Google Drive - DOESN'T WORK